 For more information on using peer review in your classes, please see:

 - Jamsen, K. (2015).
 Making peer review work.
 Retrieved from University of Wisconsin-Madison website: https://writing.wisc.edu/wac/node/78

 For information on discussing academic integrity with your students, please see our page on Talking About Academic Integrity.

 - Collaborative Learning: Group Work, Cornell University, 2016

-- Helping Students Understand the Benefits of Study Groups, Faculty Focus, Maryellen Weimer, 2013
+- What Happens When Students Study Together, Faculty Focus, Maryellen Weimer, 2016

 - Problem-Based Learning, Speaking of Teaching, 2001